ookamiiixd/Yoimiya/README.md

 ## Contributing

-Issues, suggestions, etc are welcome.
-Please kindly open a new issue.
+PRs, Issues, suggestions, etc are welcome.
+Please kindly open a new issue to discuss it first.

 ## Donating